Coalescence of two branch points in complex time marks the end of rapid adiabatic passage and the start of Rabi oscillations: Conclusions

-The work was financially supported in parts by the Czech Ministry of Education, Youth and Sports (Grant LG15013) (P.R.K. and M.\v{S}.), by the European Commission (EuroFUSION project CfP-AWP17-IFE-CEA-02: StarkZee) (M.\v{S}.), the I-Core: the Israeli Excellence Center "Circle of Light" (N.M.), and by the Israel Science Foundation grant No.~1530/15 (N.M.).
+The work was financially supported in parts by the Czech Ministry of Education, Youth and Sports (Grant LTT17015), the Grant Agency of the Czech Republic (Grant 20-21179S) (P.R.K. and M.S.), and by the Israel Science Foundation grant No.~1661/19 (N.M.).